sconnel42/wedding-website/README.md

 - Send RSVP/Contact form submits BE endpoint
 - Dynamically get all images from folder for frontend
 - Remove public/imgs/
-- Create Docker container to serve FE
+- Create Docker container to serve Vue
-- Create Docker container to serve BE
+- Create Docker container to serve Express
 - Create Docker DB and save RSVPs to it
 - Host site on netlify